Network topology: Star

-In star topology, every peripheral node (computer workstation or any other peripheral) is connected to a central node called a hub or switch.
+In star topology (also called hub-and-spoke), every peripheral node (computer workstation or any other peripheral) is connected to a central node called a hub or switch.
 The hub is the server and the peripherals are the clients.
 The network does not necessarily have to resemble a star to be classified as a star network, but all of the peripheral nodes on the network must be connected to one central hub.
 All traffic that traverses the network passes through the central hub, which acts as a signal repeater.

 The star topology is considered the easiest topology to design and implement.
 One advantage of the star topology is the simplicity of adding additional nodes.
 The primary disadvantage of the star topology is that the hub represents a single point of failure.
 Also, since all peripheral communication must flow through the central hub, the aggregate central bandwidth forms a network bottleneck for large clusters.

 Extended star

 The extended star network topology extends a physical star topology by one or more repeaters between the central node and the peripheral (or 'spoke') nodes.
 The repeaters are used to extend the maximum transmission distance of the physical layer, the point-to-point distance between the central node and the peripheral nodes.
 Repeaters allow greater transmission distance, further than would be possible using just the transmitting power of the central node.
 The use of repeaters can also overcome limitations from the standard upon which the physical layer is based.

 A physical extended star topology in which repeaters are replaced with hubs or switches is a type of hybrid network topology and is referred to as a physical hierarchical star topology, although some texts make no distinction between the two topologies.

 A physical hierarchical star topology can also be referred as a tier-star topology.
 This topology differs from a tree topology in the way star networks are connected together.
 A tier-star topology uses a central node, while a tree topology uses a central bus and can also be referred as a star-bus network.